espsrc/databeers/talks/jb_matas.md

 ## Abstract

 The application of artificial intelligence (AI) within elite soccer refers to the use of AI methodologies in the context of professional high-level soccer.
 It encompasses various areas and applications, including the analysis of performance data, player performance, injury prediction or strategic and tactical decision-making.
-The presentation emphasizes responsible AI use and provides valuable insights for companies seeking to harness AI's potential in non-AI-specific contexts.
 The presentation will primarily highlight research findings related to the performance of soccer players and provide insights into injury prevention strategies.

 ## Resumen